-University Chorale is a highly selective group that performs an extremely varied repertoire.
+University Chorale is a highly selective group that performs an extremely varied repertoire, from madrigals to Broadway musical selections.
 The Chorale is chosen by annual auditions held in late Spring.
 Singers selected for the Chorale are expected to enroll in both Fall and Spring semesters.

-b.
-University Concert Choir (MUO 111/411/511) - Major Ensemble

-The Concert Choir is comprised of music majors and non-music majors.
+- b.
+University Concert Choir (MUO 111/411/) Major Ensemble The Concert Choir is comprised of music majors and non-music majors.
 Enrollment in the concert Choir is required of all voice majors.
 The Concert Choir performs a wide range of choral literature for large mixed voices, from Renaissance motets to twentieth-century oratorios.
-The group is non-auditioned, open to all USA students, and performs at least once each semester.

-- Opera and Musical Theatre Workshop (MUO116/416/516) Major Ensemble Opera and Musical Theatre presents an opera scenes program in the Fall semester and a fully-staged opera in the Spring semester.
+The group is non-auditioned, open to all USA students, and performs at least once each semester. - Opera and Musical Theatre Workshop (MUO116/416/516) Major Ensemble Opera and Musical Theatre presents an opera/opera scenes in the Fall semester and a Broadway musical/opera in the Spring semester.
 The ensemble is open to all USA students by audition. - C. Miscellaneous Chamber Ensembles - 1.
 Collegium Musicum (MUO 126/426/526) - 2.
 Mixed Chamber Ensemble (MUO 129, 429, 529)